 The benefit entitlement for people less than 50 years is 5 months; from 50 to 55 years are 8 months and over 55 years, 11 months.
-Note: duration of the benefit is taken from the data in simulations due to incomplete information.

-The basis for calculating unemployment benefit includes income net of social insurance contributions and income tax, i.e. the average net monthly wage in the previous job, or the net profit from previous entrepreneurial activity.
 The amount of benefit is in the first 2 months equal 65% of the average net wage in the last employment, next 2 months it is 50% and for the remaining time it is 45%.

-The maximum amount of unemployment benefit is 58% of the economy-wide average wage in the first three quarters of the preceding year, i.e. 13,307 CZK in 2009.
-The minimum amount (which is applied, if it is not possible to prove the amount of previous income) is 12% of the average wage in the first three quarters of the preceding year.
-Note: minimum threshold is not implemented in EUROMOD due to data constraints.
+The maximum amount of unemployment benefit was increased to 58% of the economy-wide average wage in the first three quarters of the preceding year, i.e. 13,307 CZK.
+The minimum amount is 12% of the average wage in the first three quarters of the preceding year.